 Survivors may also receive damages for the financial losses they suffered after the death of their loved one, including the loss of income that the family should have earned during the deceased’s lifetime or the loss of inheritance that the deceased would have left to a loved one.
 Through a survival action, the decedent’s estate could recover compensation for funeral and burial costs as well.

-In some situations, such as when the death of an individual is the result of a willful act or gross negligence, a civil court may award punitive damages against a defendant.
-These damages are explicitly meant to punish the wrongdoing party for their actions rather than makeup for losses sustained by the plaintiff in the case.
+In some situations, such as when the death of an individual is the result of a willful act or gross negligence, like drunk driving, a civil court may award punitive damages against a defendant.
+These damages are explicitly meant to punish the wrongdoing party for their actions rather than make up for losses sustained by the plaintiff in the case.

-A Grand Prairie Wrongful Death Attorney Could Help Families Recover
+Call a Grand Prairie Wrongful Death Attorney to Help Your Family

 An experienced attorney could help grieving families pursue financial recovery through a wrongful death lawsuit or a survival action, depending on the circumstances of the decedent’s death.
 Though no amount of money could replace a beloved family member, these types of lawsuits could help survivors gain the financial security they need to move forward with their lives.